 A tax return reports income and earnings to the Internal Revenue Service (IRS).
-Filing one allows taxpayers to claim various deductions to reduce their taxable income to the least amount possible.
+Filing one allows taxpayers to claim various deductions to reduce their taxable income to the lowest amount possible.

 Both individuals and businesses are subject to federal income taxes, but not everyone must file a tax return, and not every state charges income tax.
 If you don’t file a tax return though, you may miss out on a tax refund—even if you had no income.

 Learn what a tax return is, how it works, and how it can impact your tax refund.

 The word “return” is an indication that something is being reported to the IRS, and it covers a wide range of information.
 Information returns are filed by payers to report various earnings paid to an individual or business, such as Forms W-2 and 1099.
 Individuals, businesses, estates, trusts, and taxpayers age 65 or older all have their own tax returns for reporting this income and claiming deductions and credits.

 Form 1040 is the tax return designated for individuals whether they’re married or not.
 Older taxpayers can use this one as well, as of January 2020; they’re not obligated to use Form 1040-SR.

 You might find that you have to attach additional forms, known as "schedules," to your Form 1040 tax return if your sources of income or claimed deductions are other than very basic.
 Examples of this kind of income include gambling winnings or unemployment compensation.
 Some forms are lettered schedules, such as Schedule A, which is used for itemizing deductions.
 As of tax year 2020, there are three numbered schedules that are available for your 2021 filing as well:

 - Schedule 1: Lists additional sources of income other than wages, salaries, or self-employment income, as well as any above-the-line deductions to income you’re claiming.